-System storage management features allow you to view the status and configuration of your storage space, flash a disk LED to facilitate disk identification, and change the storage configuration.
+System storage management features enable you to view the status and configuration of your storage space, flash a disk LED to facilitate disk identification, and change the storage configuration.

-All storage connected or used by the two-node Active-Standby HA system can be viewed as a single system.
+(i) Note: All storage that is connected or used by the two-node Active-Standby HA system can be viewed as a single system.